ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Evaluation of ActivFORMS-ta

 To evaluate the performance of the offline verification of a feedback loop model; we performed experiments with the default setup of DeltaIoT as shown in Fig.~\ref{fig:DeltaIoT} and two adaptation requirements (R1.
 Packet loss should be less than 10\% and R2.
 Energy consumption should be minimized).
 The detailed models and stub data that we used for the verification with the Uppaal model checker are available at the ActivFORMS website.

 \paragraph{Results} Fig.~\ref{design_time_verification_results} shows the time taken to verify the MAPE feedback loop properties (average results of 50 runs).
 The number of states explored for the different properties varied between 731 and 3158, with an average of 2630.
 When incorporating the latency goal (Stage IV), the verification time increased with $55.1\%$ to an average of $2.12$\,sec.
-A detailed report of these verification results is available at the ActivFORMS website. \paragraph{Conclusions} In answer to RQ1, we can conclude that the results show that the overhead for design-time verification of the properties that check the correct behavior of the MAPE feedback loop with respect to the correctness properties provided by the templates is totally acceptable for a default setup of DeltaIoT, which is a realistic IoT application setting (average $1.55$\,sec).
+A detailed report of these verification results is available at the ActivFORMS website.